 Figure 7.
 Changes in flow hydraulics during a flood at the Buckfarm (RM 41) sandbar modeled using Delft3d.
 1) Without vegetation; 2) with the observed vegetation; and 3) with expanded vegetation (outlined in green).

 A hydraulic model for Marble Canyon will allow us to quantitatively address a primary management question at large spatial scales: Are differences in sandbar response to HFEs and other dam operations driven by local flow hydraulics, or more strongly linked to flow and sediment supply boundary conditions, and how does that vary between eddies?
-In FY2015-17 we grouped bars based on geomorphic setting using a Principal Components Analysis (PCA) and demonstrated that there are predictable differences in bar response (Mueller and others, 2016).
+In FY2015-17 we classified sandbar responses to HFEs [?] based on geomorphic setting using a Principal Components Analysis (PCA) and demonstrated that there are predictable differences in bar response (Mueller and others, 2016).
 The hydraulic modeling will allow us to directly link these differences to the flow hydraulics that control bar sedimentation.
-We hypothesize that eddies with higher velocities and stronger flow recirculation typical of more narrow reaches tend to be more dynamic and thus potentially more responsive to different flow scenarios and HFE frequency.
+We hypothesize that eddies with higher velocities and stronger flow recirculation patterns typical of more narrow reaches tend to be more dynamic and thus potentially more responsive to different flow scenarios and HFE frequency.
 In lower velocity settings, vegetation encroachment stabilizes sandbar deposits and long-term bar trajectory is more strongly related to the cumulative flow history that may successively increase vegetated bar elevation.
 This project element will be collaborative with Project C to better understand the feedbacks between vegetation encroachment on sandbar dynamics (Fig. 7), and how that influences the riparian species guilds associated with different hydraulic environments and inundation frequencies.

 Evaluating bar response to different flow release scenarios under LTEMP requires a modeling element to couple eddy hydraulics and measured suspended sediment concentration, discharge, and grain size (Project A) to predict sandbar area and volume change.
 Thus, a primary objective of this research is to use the two-dimensional streamflow model to better parameterize a physics-based model of individual bar response that incorporates the continuous flow and sediment transport data from Project A. The hydraulic model will enable us to provide mechanistic explanations for bar responses to suspended sediment concentration, inundation depth (flood magnitude) and flood duration, as well as shed light on observed site-specific differences in eddy velocity (“exchange rates”) and the episodic versus gradual erosion processes that control the spatial variability in bar response.
 Model predictions can be validated using the sandbar area and volume data sets (Fig. 8) but these validation data sets are at much coarser resolution than the 15-minute model predictions and often do not capture the changes in sandbar form to shorter-term flow release volumes.
 As a result, we will use results from the remote camera study (Project Element B.1) to link daily changes in bar area to the sub-daily predictions of the model.
 One of the great difficulties in understanding long-term bar behavior, especially between controlled floods, is quantifying both episodic and gradual sandbar erosion processes at different sites.
 Quantifying changes in bar area from the remote cameras will allow us to develop an empirically based erosion equation for different sites.
 Once a suitable model is developed for a given site or group of sites, synthetic flow scenarios can be used to predict likely spatial and temporal differences in bar response.
 By using empirically constrained eddy exchange rates and erosion rates, the model will be a significant advancement over previous modeling attempts.
 Combined with the PCA analysis of sandbar groups (Mueller and others, 2016), we can develop predictions of potential short-term or long-term bar response for sites with differing degrees of bar dynamism and vegetation encroachment.